equinor/rvmsharp/spikes/2023-11-22-SplitOnArea.md

 ## Goal

-Try to split sectors on the area code to improve user experience.
-The user experience can be improved by prioritizing the drawing of geometries.
+Split sectors on the area code to enhance user experience by presenting more relevant parts at any given time.
+As a bonus we might achieve more floor aligned sectors, which also might enhance user experience.
+Splitting on area has been implemented before, but we have no data on why it was decided not to be merged.

 ## Method

 Start by grouping the nodes on the area of the first geometry for each node.
 Then loop over each group and split the sectors recursively.
 Make a build on Huldra and document the findings.
+This is a naive split for each area as if it was a root sector (depth = 1).
+There might be possible better methods, which are not investigated in this spike.

 ## Results
 #### Table of sector counts on Huldra